cloudflare/cloudflare-docs/content/ssl/reference/cipher-suites/recommendations.md

 # Cipher suites recommendations — Edge certificates

-If your application has specific security requirements, Cloudflare recommends using the following values when you [restrict cipher suites](/ssl/reference/cipher-suites/customize-cipher-suites/).
+The following list presents a reference for three different security levels and how Cloudflare recommends that you set them up if you need to [restrict cipher suites](/ssl/reference/cipher-suites/customize-cipher-suites/).

 | Recommended security level | Description | Cipher suites [to specify](/ssl/reference/cipher-suites/customize-cipher-suites/) | Other settings |
 | --- | --- | --- | --- |